AndrecodeInBrackets/Learning-Python/5 - Operators.md

 ## The more harder ones
 `**` means a^b.
-`//` divides a number, but if it results into a float it rounds that number down to be an int (7.5 becomes 7) `%` the modulus gives you the remainder of a division
+`//` divides a number, but if it results into a float it rounds that number down to be an int (7.5 becomes 7).
+`%` The modulus gives you the remainder of a division

 ```python
 print(3 ** 3)